Huge brawl mars hockey game as controversy continues between Rangers and Capitals - KTVZ

 And it didn’t take long for fists to fly.
 As soon as the puck dropped to mark the beginning of the game, three fights broke out simultaneously.

-Shortly after, when Wilson took to the ice for the first time, he was immediately attacked by a Washington player.
+Shortly after, when Wilson took to the ice for the first time, he was immediately attacked by a New York player.

 In the first period alone, 20 penalties were issued, including 10 in the first minute.